 Jamie's recent research studies advanced search engine architectures, federated search of groups of search engines, adaptive information filtering, text analysis and organization, text mining, and automatic collection of instructional materials for an intelligent reading tutor.
 His earlier IR research studied architectures for large-scale information retrieval and filtering systems, first generation Web-search systems, integration of text search with relational database systems, and information literacy in K-12 education.
 Jamie has published more than 150 research papers on these subjects.

 Jamie participates regularly on the program committees of conferences such as SIGIR, CIKM, WSDM, and ECIR, and has been a Program Chair of the CIKM and SIGIR conferences.
-He is a past Chair of SIGIR, the international professional society for Information Retrieval research, a co-founding Editor-in-Chief of Foundations and Trends in Information Retrieval, and Editor-in-Chief of ACM's Transactions on Information Systems (TOIS).
+He is a past Chair of SIGIR, the international professional society for Information Retrieval research, a co-founding Editor-in-Chief of Foundations and Trends in Information Retrieval, and a past Editor-in-Chief of ACM's Transactions on Information Systems (TOIS).